terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ## Running Terraform locally

-The following steps introduce the steps to deploy without Cloud Build.
+The following steps will guide you through deploying without using Cloud Build.

 1. Clone [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation) into your local environment and create to the `gcp-bootstrap` folder at the same level.
 Copy the `0-bootstrap` content and `.gitignore` to `gcp-bootstrap`.